DaoCloud/DaoCloud-docs/docs/en/docs/download/business/dce5-installer-v0.3.28.md

 tar -zxvf offline-v0.3.28.tar
 ```

-Then refer to [Install DCE 5.0 Commercial Release](../../install/intro.md#_3) to install.
+Then refer to [Install DCE 5.0 Enterprise Package](../../install/intro.md#_3) to install.
 For first-time installation, please contact us for authorization: email info@daocloud.io or call 400 002 6898.
 If you have any license key related questions, please contact DaoCloud delivery team.

 ## Modules

-The DCE 5.0 Commercial Release includes the following modules, which are plug-and-play on-demand to meet various application scenarios:
+The DCE 5.0 Enterprise Package includes the following modules, which are plug-and-play on-demand to meet various application scenarios:

 | Modules | Introduction | Module Versions |
 | -------------------- | ---------------------------- ----------------------------------------------- | ----- -------------------------------------------------- ------ |